Every romance has a shape. Here are the ones readers love most.

 Every reader has tropes that hit differently.
 The ones that make you stay up past midnight, turning pages with your heart in your throat.
 The ones that make you close the book and stare at the ceiling because you need a moment to recover.
 Below, you will find the tropes that romance readers return to again and again — each one explained, each one a different flavor of wanting.

 Ember writes a full-length romance novel where you are the main character.
 Your tropes, your love interest, your story.
-Thirteen chapters.
-Roughly fifty thousand words.
+A roughly 250-page novel.
 Deeply, unsettlingly personal.